galaxyproject/training-material/topics/galaxy-data-manipulation/tutorials/name-tags/tutorial.md

 >
 > 3. When this is uploaded, click on the title of the dataset in your history panel to expand it
 >
-> 4. Add some tags to your dataset:
+> 4. Add some name tags (hashtags) to your dataset:
 >
 >    - `#female`
 >    - `#male`